bobbingwide/oik-unloader/readme.txt

 == Changelog ==
 = 0.0.0 =
-* Added: Brand new plugin. includes/oik-unloader-mu.php will be manually installed in mu-plugins.
+* Added: Brand new plugin. includes/oik-unloader-mu.php will only be installed in mu-plugins if the folder exists.
 * Tested: With WordPress 5.8.1 and WordPress Multi Site
 * Tested: With Gutenberg 11.7 and different variations
 * Tested: With PHP 8.0

 == Further reading ==
-See also [oik-loader](https://github.com/bobbingwide/oik-loader) which does the reverse.
+See also [oik-loader](https://github.com/bobbingwide/oik-loader) which adds plugins to the list of plugins to activate.

 If you want to read more about oik plugins and themes then please visit [oik-plugins](https://www.oik-plugins.com/)